Skip to content

 #Bottom Line

 For hardware failures, check the power board voltages first since that’s cheaper to test than the T-Con or LED strips.
+A replacement power board typically costs $20–$45 and is the most common hardware fix.
 If you’re within warranty, call 1-800-631-3811 and let Toshiba handle it.

 #Frequently Asked Questions